Lacey Turner: EastEnders

-In 2004, Turner went on to audition for the role of Demi Miller on the BBC soap opera EastEnders.
-Though she failed to get that part, she was instead given the role of Stacey, a new addition to the popular Slater family.
-She started in the soap the day after leaving school, and made her first appearance on-screen in November 2004.
-Turner speaks with Received Pronunciation, and had to effect a cockney accent for the role.
+In 2004, Turner auditioned for the role of Demi Miller on the BBC soap opera EastEnders.
+Though she failed to get that part, she was instead given the role of Stacey Slater, a new addition to the Slater family.
+She began working on the soap the day after leaving school and made her first appearance on-screen in November 2004.
+Turner speaks with Received Pronunciation and had to effect a cockney accent for the role.
 Commenting on the role, Turner said: "I always dreamt of being on the show and so I can't believe that I've fulfilled my greatest ambition!"
 Since joining the show, her character has featured in numerous high-profile storylines, including abortion, drug abuse, a troubled relationship with her mother, discovering she has bipolar disorder, an affair with her father-in-law and the murder of her rapist Archie Mitchell (Larry Lamb).

 Turner starred in a live episode of EastEnders on 19 February 2010 to celebrate the 25th anniversary of the soap opera.
 The live episode gained over 16.6 million viewers which saw Stacey's husband die after falling from a rooftop during a police chase before Stacey's confession that she murdered Archie Mitchell.
 After her co-star Charlie Clements who played her husband left in February 2010, EastEnders bosses declared that they are keen to retain Turner after proving her popularity with viewers, however, she announced her decision to leave the show in April 2010.
 She stated: "I'll miss Stacey and everyone in Albert Square very much but the time has come to try something different."
 Turner later revealed that she had agreed with Charlie Clements to leave EastEnders at the same time as him.
 Of the decision, Turner said: "Charlie and I always said we'd go at the same time.
 For quite a while I'd been saying I was going to go and kept realising I wasn't ready.
 But when Charlie said he was going last year I was like, 'Right, OK, I'm going too'."
 She departed on-screen on 25 December 2010.